wanghaisheng/responsive-landing-page-starter/content/blog/en/validate-telephone-number-python-dr.md

 It's worth noting that while I have created a CLI to demo the usage of Number Insight, it's not a requirement to use the API.
 You can use the Nexmo Server SDK for Python directly within your Python scripts; [the source is MIT Licensed](https://github.com/Nexmo/nexmo-python#license).

-While this demo only works with number insight, if you would like to access all of Nexmo's APIs from the command line we also have [the Nexmo CLI](https://github.com/Nexmo/nexmo-cli).
+While this demo only works with number insight, if you would like to access all of Nexmo's APIs from the command line we also have [the Vonage CLI](https://github.com/Vonage/vonage-cli).
 You could even combine the two.

 <script id="asciicast-232915" src="https://asciinema.org/a/232915.js" async></script>